contentful/apps/apps/google-analytics-4/README.md

 * The Smartling app is built on top of Contentful's [app framework](https://www.smartling.com/software/integrations/contentful/).
 * The app itself is a React application that provides a Sidebar widget and App Config widget, used within Contentful's app framework.

+### Authorization

+> **IMPORTANT**: In the current development stage this app implementes insecure plaintext storage of access credentials.
+Before release credentials will be stored via a secure, encrypted solution. -- Dec 8, 2022
+* This app uses [service accounts](https://cloud.google.com/iam/docs/understanding-service-accounts) to provision access to users' analytics data.
+These credentials are used to fetch data from the organization's analytics account on behalf of all users.

 ### Google Analytics Data

 * For analytics data, the app uses Google's [Analytics Data API](https://developers.google.com/analytics/devguides/reporting/data/v1)